mrdrivingduck/notes/README.md

-# Tech Log - New Start
+# Notes - New Start

 Created by : Mr Dk.